 The struts perform an important structural function, therefore never sail your boat without the struts properly fitted.
-If your 356 is equipped with the in-mast furling option, the mast is a larger section size and the struts are not utilized.
+If your P420 is equipped with the in-mast furling option, the mast is a larger section size and the struts are not utilized.

 Additional support is given to the B&R rig (and is unique to it) with the addition of reverse diagonal rigging.
-For example, the diagonals that you see beginning by the top of the mast strut, ending at the tip of the spreader, supports and stabilizes the upper section of the mast as it creates a triangle with the upper shroud.
+For example, the diagonals that you see beginning by the top of the mast strut, ending at the tip of the spreader, supports and stabilizes the lower section of the mast as it creates a triangle with the lower shroud.
+The top RD2 runs from above the lower spreader base to the end of the top spreader, and stabilizes the top section of the mast.